robertklep/homebridge-nefit-easy/README.md

 # Homebridge Nefit Easy™ plugin

-This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to allow controlling your Nefit Easy™ thermostat through iOS' HomeKit.
+This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to allow controlling your Nefit Easy™ (aka Worcester Wave™, Junkers Control™) thermostat through iOS' HomeKit.

-Uses the [`nefit-easy-commands`](https://github.com/robertklep/nefit-easy-commands) module under the hood to communicate with the Nefit backend.
+Uses the [`nefit-easy-commands`](https://github.com/robertklep/nefit-easy-commands) module under the hood to communicate with the Nefit/Bosch backend.

 ## Installation